 The Art of Presenting Your Ideal Self

-All of us share one common experience of obsessing over this one girl or guy at work or school.
-You probably do not dare to ask him or her out… and it has been months.
-You start dreaming of a perfect scene… you and her walking down the wedding aisle and you so desire that ONE person as your boyfriend or girlfriend.
+The majority of us share one common experience of obsessing over this one girl or guy at work or school.
+You probably find yourself not daring to ask him or her out… and it has been months.
+You start dreaming of a perfect scene… you and them walking down the wedding aisle and you so desire that ONE person as your boyfriend or girlfriend.

 I, like you, and millions out there once spent the good part of my teenage life fantasising over ONE partner.
 Taking months to speak to her, and then taking years to ask her out.

 The better way to tackle this is not to obsess over one partner but to constantly present your ideal self.
 It is to constantly focus on becoming the ideal version of yourself.
 That’s where self-improvement comes in.
 When you focus on presenting the best version of yourself to the world, something that is immediately controllable, when the right person at the right time comes into your life, you’re more than prepared.

 When you’re out on a date, instead of worrying if they like you, sit back and evaluate if he or she has the values and traits you’re looking for.
 This way you relieve pressure on yourself.
 You get to enjoy your dates and don’t have have a need to impress him or her.